 Because a vast amount of costs was necessary for conducting the Recruitment Monitoring acoustic surveys using a sonar unit in the past, a recruitment index of age 1 fish estimated from results of much lower-cost trolling surveys has been currently being developed.
-Details of the trolling survey design, estimation method, results and its interpretation were documented in Itoh (2007), and Itoh and Tokuda (2014).
-Besides the first attempt to standardize the trolling survey index (called "grid-type trolling index (GTI)") was described in Itoh (2014).
+Details of the trolling survey design, estimation method, results and its interpretation were documented in Itoh (2007), and Itoh and Tsuda (2016).
+In addition, standardization of the trolling survey index (called "grid-type trolling index (GTI)") was described in Tsuda and Itoh (2016).
 The GTI was standardized by using all data which included those of trolling catch collected in past acoustic sonar surveys and those of trolling catch in past and current trolling surveys over the whole survey area containing survey-piston lines.
-Therefore, the GTI provides a single consistent indicator for age 1 SBT from 1996 to 2014 except that Fig. 3-2 and a description of it were added.
+Therefore, the GTI provides a single consistent indicator for age 1 SBT from 1996 to 2016.
 The trolling survey was not conducted in 2015 to use time effectively for analyzing other data.
-Thus, the result discussed below is same as last year.

 Fig. 3-1 compares trends between of previously reported trolling indices and of the GTI.
 For the previous trolling indices, only the bootstrap estimates of median were plotted.
-The median trends of both previous index and GTI appeared fairly similar although there were some differences in trend due to standardization for the GTI.
-All these indices increased from 2005 to 2008 and have gradually declined while fluctuating since then.
+The median relative trends of both previous index and GTI appeared similar although there were some differences in trend due to standardization for the GTI.
+All these indices increased from 2005 to 2008 and have fluctuated since then.

 Cohorts of 1999, 2000, and 2001 (corresponding to the 2000, 2001, and 2002 trolling surveys) showed considerably low levels of recruitment.
 Now these cohorts have entered to age class 12+ and appeared in CPUE series between 2011 and 2013, showing somewhat slight and gradual declining trends (Fig. 1-5f).
-Overall trends of the indices from 2005 to 2012 surveys (from 2004 to 2011 cohorts) were similar to those observed in the longline CPUE indices for age 3 from 2007 to 2014, for age 4 from 2008 to 2014, for age 5 from 2009 to 2014, for age 6&7 from 2010 to 2014 (Figs. 1-5a, 1-5b, 1-5c, and 1-5d).
+Overall relative trends of the indices from 2005 to 2013 surveys (from 2004 to 2012 cohorts) were similar to those observed in the longline CPUE indices for age 3 from 2007 to 2015, for age 4 from 2008 to 2014, for age 5 from 2009 to 2014, for age 6&7 from 2010 to 2014 (Figs. 1-5a, 1-5b, 1-5c, and 1-5d).

-As compared above, trends of trolling indices seem compatible with those of other indicators (e.g., Japanese longline CPUE), of course there are some exceptions though.
+As compared above, trends of trolling indices seem compatible with those of other indicators (e.g., Japanese longline CPUE), though there are some exceptions.
 Therefore, usefulness of the trolling indices to monitor age 1 SBT is apparent.
-Reliability of the trolling indices is still being verified and it is necessary to compare these indices with CPUE indicators for corresponded cohorts recruited into longline fishery for further verification (some comparisons are done in Itoh (2014) and in this document).
+Reliability of the trolling indices is still being verified and it is necessary to compare these indices with CPUE indicators for corresponded cohorts recruited into longline fishery for further verification (some comparisons are done in Tsuda and Itoh (2016) and in this document).
 The trolling indices, especially for the GTI, could be used as quantitative indicators for recruitment.

-Four types of recruitment index are compared in Fig. 3-2.
-These are the AI, SAPUE, GTI, and average of w0.5 and w0.8 (Japanese longline CPUE) for ages 5-7 combined.
-Regarding the GTI, the moving average of values for 3 consecutive years (e.g. average of 2011-13 for a 2014 value) was taken to be comparable with the AI and SAPUE (e.g. the 2014 AI and SAPUE for age 2-4 correspond to the moving average of 2011-13 GTI for age 1).
-The moving averages from 2005 to 2007 could not be calculated because the GTI value was not available for 2004.
-Plots for the average of w0.5 and w0.8 were shifted 3 years to past (e.g. the 2014 value was plotted as the 2011 point) to correspond to AI and SAPUE years for comparison.
+Three types of recruitment index are compared in Fig. 3-2.
+These are the AI, GTI, and average of w0.5 and w0.8 (Japanese longline CPUE) for ages 5-7 combined.
+Regarding the GTI, the moving average of values for 3 consecutive years (e.g. the weighted average of 2011-13 for a 2014 value assuming that the AI selectivity is 0.5, 1.0, and 1.0 for age 2, 3, and 4) was taken to be comparable with the AI.
+The moving averages from 2005 to 2007 and 2016 could not be calculated because the GTI value was not available for 2004 and 2015.
+Plots for the average of w0.5 and w0.8 were shifted 3 years to past (e.g. the 2014 value was plotted as the 2011 point) to correspond to AI years for comparison.